Engy-Elyamany/Task-Manager/README.md

 ## ✅ Features
-The flow of the Program was designed with the intention  to help people with overwhelming tasks and schedules to take control back and be more organised.
+The flow of the Program was designed with the intention  to help people with overwhelming tasks to take control back and be more organised.
 That is why it is intended to be simple for easy and quick usage .
+These are the features in Task Manager :
 - Add Task which includes setting the name , any notes or description , the date and the specific time
 - View all your tasks in one place .
 You get an all-in overview of your schedule and tasks
 - You get to choose which task to work on first in the order that suits your need